marinoscar/AuthMate/README.md

 ** Developer-Friendly: Designed for quick implementation and scalability, saving you hours of development time.

 ## Configuring the Sql Database
-The project uses EntityFramework, if you need to implement the database storage for any database engine here is an example, just extend the `AuthMateContext` class here is an example
+The project uses EntityFramework, there is a SQL script for a Postgresql database [here](https://github.com/marinoscar/AuthMate/blob/main/src/sql/postgres.sql) if you need to implement the database storage for any database engine here is an example, just extend the `AuthMateContext` class here is an example

 ``` csharp
 public class PostgresAuthMateContext : AuthMateContext, IAuthMateContext